-Join Amnesty International Pittsburgh (group 39) and many other inspiring Pittsburgh rights groups and community leaders on Wednesday, December 7, 2016 for our annual Write-a-thon and Human Rights Festival.
+Join Amnesty International Pittsburgh (group 39) and many other inspiring Pittsburgh rights groups and community leaders on Wednesday, December 12, 2017, 6-9pm for at Calvary Episcopal Church our annual Write-for-Rights event.

 Stop in and stay as long as you can.
 Write letters.
 Talk to other activists.
 Check out information tables about local groups working in Pittsburgh on local, national and international issues.
 Fortify yourself with the free refreshments.

 Candlelight Ceremony and City Council Proclamation at 7:30 pm.

 Good news!
 After the travel ban against Zunar was lifted in June, the much more serious charges against him under the Sedition Act were dropped end of July.
 If tried and convicted, Zunar could have faced more than 40 years in prison.
 It seems likely that the charges were brought forth by the previous government to silence a critic of the former prime minister Najib Razak.
 This situation fundamentally changed after the 2018 general election in Malaysia, which ushered a different political coalition into power.
 It remains to be seen whether the new government will continue to hold human rights in higher respect.

 “Malaysia drops sedition case against political cartoonist Zunar”

 “Malaysia: Acquittal of Zunar and others must lead to repeal of draconian sedition law”

 Good news!
 After the recent election that ushered in a new government in Malaysia, there are signs of hope: